bcbrookman/docker-buoy/README.md

 # Buoy

-Buoy is simple containerized web app designed for testing load-balancing and demonstrating container concepts.
+Buoy is a simple containerized web app designed for testing load-balancing and demonstrating container concepts.
 It continuously calls an API endpoint to display basic system information without needing to refresh the page.

 ![](examples/demo.gif)